veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 - Bug Fix : DHCP bug related to renew lease in some Anka environment
 - Bug Fix : anka VMs can get corrupted when using nanka kext in cases of force shutdown
 - Bug Fix : Trying to start a VM result in failed state - with logs saying bind: Address already in use
-- New feature : When using Anka Viewer, after clicking the green full screen button on the window's top bar, it's unclear how to get out of full screen
+- New feature : When using Anka Viewer, after clicking the green full screen button on the window's top bar, it's unclear how to get out of full screen.
+Now, if you move your mouse to the top of the screen you will expose the bar and green button.
 - New feature : Updated license terms

 > There is no requirement to upgrade the VM templates from previous anka version 2.2.2 to version 2.2.3.